 More and more people are transitioning to a clean lifestyle as the damaging effects of our daily routines on the environment become clearer.
 Indeed, our daily habits have contributed to the deterioration of our planet, whether it’s the rising demand for unsustainable products to the irresponsible disposal of waste.
 With the UN reporting that we only have 11 years to overhaul our lifestyle before we reach a point where climate damage is irreversible, many have been forced to rethink their choices ?? even with something as seemingly innocent as deciding what cleaning product to use.

 Choosing to use and make green cleaning products is a step towards protecting the environment that everyone can do.
 By making natural homemade cleansers, you use safe and sustainable ingredients that won’t negatively affect the environment.
 Additionally, you avoid creating more plastic waste when you switch to natural cleansers as you will no longer need to buy new refills.

-In the long-term, your family may even suffer from various illness, like asthma, as conventional cleansers contain hazardous compounds such as carcinogens, mutagens, neurotoxins, and teratogens.
-So, it?s best that you minimize your risk of damaging your body and the environment by making your own natural cleanser.
-Below, we?ve listed some natural ingredients you can use in your homemade cleanser.
+In the long-term, your family may even suffer from various illnesses, like asthma, as conventional cleaners contain hazardous compounds such as carcinogens, mutagens, neurotoxins, and teratogens.
+So, it’s best that you minimize your risk of damaging your body and the environment by making your own natural cleanser.
+Below, we’ve listed some natural ingredients you can use in your homemade cleanser.

 Like vinegar, lemon juice is very acidic and can be used to clean a number of things.
 For instance, you can use it to scrub the bottom of your copper pots to give them a good clean and shine.
-If your white shoes look a little weathered, soaking them in lemon juice and letting it sit under the sun is a great bleach substitute.
+If your white shoes look a little weathered, soaking them in lemon juice and letting them sit under the sun is a great bleach substitute.
 Lemon juice can also help you with your greasy dishes and countertops as it can easily cut through grease and oil.